Fabric-Development/fabric-wiki/src/hacking-guide.md

 For more details on services, head over to [this wiki page](services.md).

 ## Writing a New Widget
-To start writing your own widget, you you should first check if GTK already includes that widget;  we don't want to reinvent the wheel.
+To start writing your own widget, you you should first check if GTK already includes that widget; after all, we don't want to reinvent the wheel.
 If GTK does implement the widget you're looking for, then the work will be much simpler.
 Even if it doesn't, you don't have to worry, since this page will also teach you how to write your own widget from scratch!

 ### My Widget Exists Within GTK
 Do one of the following to get the widget:

 - Just use it: Fabric is fully compatible with GTK widgets, so you can import the widget and use it however you need to.
 Note that this will not provide the new widget with all of Fabric's features (i.e setting the style within the construction), so if you require these see the option below.

-- Fabricate the widget: _fabricating_ a widget means that you take a GTK widget and convert it into a Fabric widget; this will enable Fabric's features like special methods and properties.
+- Fabricate the widget: _fabricating_ a widget means that you take a GTK widget and convert it into a Fabric widget; this will make it possible to use Fabric's features like special methods and properties.

 #### Fabricating a GTK Widget
 To start fabricating a widget, first check the type of the widget you want to fabricate.
 In general, there are two types of widgets: a regular widget and a container.